 We’re big fans of the versatility that comes with shoulder length hair.
 Braids, buns, and tails are all within reach, providing you with a million reasons not to wear the same style every day.

-After a lot of talk about cropping off your inches, we’re ready to dive into the other side of the long hair world.
 If you’re working with curly or wavy strands, why not do the thing in the biggest, boldest way possible?
 Grow your hair all the way down your back at least once in your lifetime.

 On long hair, we love the look of a pin straight part.
 The style is simple and classic, keeping your mane from totally hiding your face.
 For an added style statement, ask your stylist for face-framing layers to add movement to your hair.